ttlion/sdtDBN/README.md

 It is presented next the format of the files with observations of dynamic and static attributes and the format of the file with the attributes in which inference should be made.

-At the end of the webpage there are provided some [Illustrative examples][exMenu].
+At the end of the webpage, there are provided some [Illustrative examples][exMenu].
 [Example 1][ex1] shows how to learn an sdtDBN from input data.
 [Example 2][ex2] provides an example where inference is made on certain attributes.
 [Example 3][ex3] displays how to estimate a trajectory of all attributes.
 [Example 4][ex4] joins [Examples 2 and 3][exMenu].

 ### Files with observations of dynamic attributes

-All files with dynamic attributes should follow the following format:
+All files with observations of dynamic attributes should follow the following format:

 - The first line should be the header, where the first value must be some identification tag and the remaining values should be each attribute's name together with the proper timestep, using the notation "attName__timestep".